The Legend of Heroes: Trails into Reverie: Plot

 The game takes place five months after the end of the Great Twilight.
+Ilya Platiere, Rixia Mao and Sully Atraid of Arc-en-Ciel present a revival of their Golden Sun, Silver Moon show.
+This performance is displayed on video monitors all over the city, in order to distract the populace and Rufus' Personal Forces while the city is retaken by the SSS and their allies.
 Crossbell's Special Support Section (SSS) led by Lloyd Bannings, oust the remaining imperial forces from Crossbell and reclaim independence.
 Later they're preparing the city for the reindependence ceremony, but once started, it's interrupted by Rufus Albarea, the former Governor General of Crossbell and the righthand man of the deceased Chancellor Osborne who's seemingly freed from prison.
 He easily overpowers the SSS and forces them to retreat, he then reclaims Crossbell as his territory and reveals his intention of uniting the world under the branch of Crossbell Unified nation with him as the Supreme Leader.

 At the same time in Erebonia, Rean Schwarzer and his students are having a vacation in Ymir, Rean's hometown where they are approached by Kurt's father Matteus Vander, who recruits them to find the missing Prince Olivert and his wife.
 Rean assembles the members of Class VII and together start looking for clues in the capital, where they cross paths with a group led by mysterious "C".
 They discover that C is Rufus, who denies his actions as the Supreme Leader and instructs Class VII to look for the missing prince in Nord Highlands.

 Meanwhile, Rufus and his team, consisting of Swin Abel and Nadia Rayne, defectors of a secret society known as Garden, as well as Lapis Rosenberg, a sentient doll are investigating Rufus's "doppelganger" in Crossbell and the source of his power, receiving help from Duvalie the Swift and Renne Bright, defectors of Ouroboros as well as Arios Maclaine, a famous bracer of Crossbell.
 They discover that Lapis is the personality of a singularity named Elysium, which possesses powerful calculation abilities and can bring them to life; however, Lapis lost control of Elysium when a calculation spiraled out of control and corrupted the system, ultimately resulting in the Supreme Leader coming into existence and taking over Crossbell.